Classic DP: Game Theory

 }

-Then, we can directly translate our state transition equation into code.
-Note that we need to traverse the array in reverse order:
+Then, directly translate our state transition equation into code, remembering to iterate the array in reverse:

 // Return the score difference between the first and second player at the end of the game